axibase/atsd/rule-engine/incoming-webhooks.md

 ### Filter Parameters

-The filter parameters contain patterns that the converted message tags must satisfy in order to be included in the generated `message` command.
+The filter parameters contain patterns that the converted message tags must satisfy to be included in the generated `message` command.

 | **Name** | **Description** |
 |---|---|